Japanese occupation of the Philippines: End of the occupation

 When General MacArthur returned to the Philippines with his army in late 1944, he was well-supplied with information; it is said that by the time MacArthur returned, he knew what every Japanese lieutenant ate for breakfast and where he had his haircut.
 But the return was not easy.
 The Japanese Imperial General Staff decided to make the Philippines their final line of defense, and to stop the American advance towards Japan.
 They sent every available soldier, airplane and naval vessel to the defense of the Philippines.
 The kamikaze corps was created specifically to defend the Japanese occupation of the Philippines.
 The Battle of Leyte Gulf ended in disaster for the Japanese and was the biggest naval battle of World War II.
 The campaign to liberate the Philippines was the bloodiest campaign of the Pacific War.
-Intelligence information gathered by the guerrillas averted a disaster—they revealed the plans of Japanese General Yamashita to trap MacArthur's army, and they led the liberating soldiers to the Japanese fortifications.
+Intelligence information revealed the plans of Japanese General Yamashita to trap MacArthur's army, and they led the liberating soldiers to the Japanese fortifications.

 MacArthur's Allied forces landed on the island of Leyte on 20 October 1944, accompanied by Osmeña, who had succeeded to the commonwealth presidency upon the death of Quezon on 1 August 1944.
 Landings then followed on the island of Mindoro and around Lingayen Gulf on the west side of Luzon, and the push toward Manila was initiated.
 The Commonwealth of the Philippines was restored.
 Fighting was fierce, particularly in the mountains of northern Luzon, where Japanese troops had retreated, and in Manila, where they put up a last-ditch resistance.
 The Philippine Commonwealth troops and the recognized guerrilla fighter units rose up everywhere for the final offensive.
 Filipino guerrillas also played a large role during the liberation.
-One guerrilla unit came to substitute for a regularly constituted American division, and other guerrilla forces of battalion and regimental size supplemented the efforts of the U.S. Army units.
+One guerrilla unit came to substitute for a regularly constituted American division, and other guerrilla forces of battalion and regimental size supplemented the efforts of the US Army units.
 Moreover, the cooperative Filipino population eased the problems of supply, construction and civil administration and furthermore eased the task of Allied forces in recapturing the country.